alaa-aleryani/Deep_Learning_Challenge/Alphabet_Soup/NeuralNetworkModel_Report.md

          In the first attempt, I dropped  fewer columns.
 (Keeping the `NAME` column from the orignial data).
 In the second attempt, I added more neurons to a hidden layer (Increasing hidden layer 1 nodes from 80 to 100, increasing hidden layer 2 nodes from 30 to 50), and I added more hidden layers.
 (Adding a third hidden layer with 25 nodes).
 In the last attempt, I used the same activation function for the hidden layers.(Change activation function from `relu` to `sigoid` for all hidden layers), and reduced the number of epochs to the training regimen from 100 to 50.

+3. **Summary:** <br>
-3. **Summary:** Overall the best accuracy result happened when I kept the `NAME` column, reduced the number of epoches from 100 to 50 and keeping all the activiation function for all hidden layers the same.
+    Overall the best accuracy result happened when I kept the `NAME` column, reduced the number of epoches from 100 to 50 and keeping all the activiation function for all hidden layers the same.
 These steps increased the accuracy score from 72% in the base model to 74%.
 Maybe if I did a fourth attempt to optimize the model, I would remove the `NAME` and `EIN` columns, let the number of epoches be 50, decreasing the number of nodes and adding a third hidden layer.
 For now, I would recommend using the last model that I did.